ALL ABOUT TRUST

 What Assets can be included in a Trust?

 The assets commonly used to set up a trust are: cash, insurance policies, unit trust, properties, shares.
-The property under Trust do not belong to the Trustee personally.
+The property under the Trust does not belong to the Trustee personally.
 Though the trust property is registered in the Trustee’s name, it is NEVER part of the Trustee’s own properties when he dies.
 Only the Trust beneficiaries will be entitled to the Trust Fund NOT the Trustee’s own beneficiaries.

 Example of Comon Usage of Trust